-Kangana Ranaut is the queen of controversy.
+Kangana Ranaut is known as the queen of controversy.
 From sparking debates about nepotism to her recent clash with the BMC, the actor has been in the news for a while.
 But now her statements have come to a point where they can no longer be taken as 'harmless personal opinions'.

 India is going through a mental health crisis.
 According to a study published in The Lancet, one in every seven Indians is affected by mental illness.
 A 2019 report by the World Health Organisation found that India has the highest suicide rate in South-East Asia.
 And yet, talking about it is considered taboo.
-People suffering from mental health issues in our country not only have to suffer through a debilitating illness but also deal with the stigma that comes attached with it.
+People dealing from mental health issues in our country not only have to suffer through a debilitating illness but also deal with the stigma that comes attached with it.
 In fact, a large number of people suffering from a mental illness don't seek treatment because they are too afraid to talk to their family or loved ones.

 However, things began to change when actor Deepika Padukone opened up about her personal battle with depression on national television.
 It made people believe that if a famous actor they looked up to can candidly talk about her struggles with mental illness, seek help, and get better, then they could do it too.
 It wouldn't be wrong to credit Deepika as one of the first few people who initiated a dialogue about mental health awareness in India.
 Since then, several other well-known personalities have spoken about their personal struggles with mental illness, and little by little, we seemed to be making some stride towards better mental health.